meirdev/netalert/README.md

 ## Configuration

 NetAlert is configured via a YAML file.
-See [config.yaml](config.yaml) for a full example.

 ```yaml
 global: